Categories

 Beyond its role in healing, ayahuasca is often consumed in communal ceremonies that serve important social functions.
 These ceremonies bring people together to heal as a community, resolve conflicts, seek guidance, and reinforce social bonds.
 Storytelling, music, chants, and songs (icaros) often accompany the ceremony, further enhancing the collective experience and providing a cultural framework for interpreting the visions.

 Collective Healing: In addition to individual healing, ayahuasca ceremonies are seen as opportunities for collective healing.
 The entire community may come together to address a specific problem, such as illness, infertility, or troubled social relations.
-Participants believe that the spirits or visions induced by ayahuasca can offer solutions or healing energies not only for individuals but for the entire group.
+Participants of the Ayahuasca ceremony believe that the spirits or visions induced by ayahuasca can offer solutions or healing energies not only for individuals but for the entire group.

 Ecological Knowledge and Connection to Nature